KQRS-FM

 KQRS-FM (92.5 FM) is a radio station licensed to Golden Valley, Minnesota.
 Owned by Cumulus Media, it broadcasts a mainstream rock format serving the Minneapolis–Saint Paul market.
 Its studios are located in the Como district of Minneapolis, while it transmits from the KMSP-TV tower in Shoreview.

+KQRS’s format is described as mainstream rock.
+It normally plays a lot of ‘90s alternative rock along with some 2000s and ‘80s alternative and some classic rock and music by Minnesota-based artists.
+KQRS was a classic rock station until 2025, when it relaunched to change to its current format.